cabarius/ToyBox/ToyBox/ReadMe.md

 **Important**: *Make sure you are on the latest version of the game 1.07f or newer*

 ### Ver 1.4.1 (Coming Soon)
-* **Multiclasss & Gestalt** moved save state from settings into Owlcats save file extensions for save files so now your gestalt state will live in your save and never get out of sync due to toybox settings changes
+* **Multiclasss & Gestalt**
+  * moved save state from settings into Owlcats save file extensions for save files so now your gestalt state will live in your save and never get out of sync due to toybox settings changes
+  * Added migration buttons if ToyBox detects that you have old save state in your settings and nothing in the current save.
+Please use these with care.
 * **Etude Editor**
   * Show translated comments
   * Show other Etude info and links